 We asked Dr. Mert Yuce from DENTAGLOBAL to answer a few questions and give us some professional insight into dental implants and the All-on-4 concept.

-As a member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, graduated in Health Sciences at the Department of Prosthodontics, and practices at DENTAGLOBAL in Izmir as a specialist in prosthodontics.
+As member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, earned his doctorate degree in the field of prosthodontics from Ege University, and practices as a prosthodontist at DENTAGLOBAL in Izmir, Turkey.

 The All-on-4® is a dental implant technique consisting of placing 4 implants to support a full arch of teeth.
 This technique can be used to provide patients with a new set of fixed (non-removable), highly aesthetic, and immediately functional teeth in as little as a single appointment.

 Patients who are eligible for this type of treatment are typically edentulous, i.e. have lost all of their original adult teeth, partially edentulous, or are suffering from a failing dentition as a result of advanced periodontal disease.
 Many have existing loose or failing bridgework, and others are denture or partial denture wearers.